 Enquiries about this scheme should be made by email to [email protected].

-Applications to the first round of the 2022 scheme (for in-person and virtual events taking place between 1 January – 31 March 2022) are now open and will close on 1 December 2021.
+Applications to the third round of the scheme (for in-person and virtual events taking place between 1 July–30 September 2022) are now open and will close on 1 June 2022 at midnight GMT.

 Please read all information on this page carefully and ensure you have read and agreed to the grants terms and conditions before submitting an application.